filgduarte/filgduarte/README.md

 ### But you can call me Fil :smile:.

 <br />
-I'm a frontend dev/designer from Brazil.
+I'm a web designer and developer from Brazil.
+You can check my portfolio at https://filduarte.com.br/